newville/wxmplot/doc/overview.rst

     .. image:: images/plot_wxmplot.png
        :width: 75%

-There are some stylistic differences in the results, but the point so far is that the results are very similar.
-There is a difference in programming interface in that the configuration of the plot details (labels, titles, whether the legend is shown) is encapsulated into fewer functions -- one per plot trace -- rather than several function calls to set up the plot configuration and then one `show()` method to render and display that static plot.
+There are some stylistic differences in the results, but the displayed results are very similar.
+There is a difference in programming interface in that the configuration of the plot details (labels, titles, whether the legend is shown) is encapsulated into fewer functions -- one per plot trace -- rather than several function calls to set up the plot configuration and then one `show()` method to render the plot.
 In fact, the `wxmplot` example has no `show()` function at all.
-As will be discussed more in :ref:`ch_interactive`, the `wxmplot` functions display results immediately when in an interactive session and allow interaction at the shell to continue, without the need for a blocking `show()` function.
+As will be discussed more in :ref:`ch_interactive`, the `wxmplot` functions immediately generate displays when in an interactive session and allow interaction at the shell to continue, without the need for a blocking `show()` function.

 `Wxmplot` gives more run-time interaction and flexibility to the end-user than the `matplotlib` display, and without cluttering the display with